jython/book/chapter14.rst

 At this point we could consider our sample web application to be complete.
 But I want to highlight some other features included in Django that can help you to develop your web apps (just like the admin).
-To showcase them we will add four features to our site:
+To showcase them we will add the following features to our site:

 1. A contact form (note that the link is already included in our common base template)